latolukasz/beeorm-doc/docs/guide/crud.md

 </code-group>

 ::: tip
-Note that `FlushMany()` only generates two SQL queries, as BeeORM's query optimizer groups all queries to MySQL and Redis to minimize the number of queries.
+Note that `Flush()` only generates two SQL queries, as BeeORM's query optimizer groups all queries to MySQL and Redis to minimize the number of queries.
 It is always more efficient to use `FlushMany()` to save multiple entities at once, rather than calling `Flush()` multiple times.
 :::

 Every time a new entity is saved to MySQL, BeeORM automatically sets the inserted primary key value in the ID field of the entity.
 Each entity provides a `GetID()` method that is useful if you pass the `beeorm.Entity` type in your code: